undertherain/vsmlib/docs/source/tutorial/basic.rst

 .. currentmodule:: vsmlib

-This is the first section of the vsmlib Tutorial.
+This is the tutorial for VSMlib.
+It describes:
-In this section, you will learn about the following things:

-* Pros and cons of existing frameworks and why we are developing vsmlib
+* What it is, and why we are developing it.
-* bla-bla-bla

-After reading this section, you will be able to:

-* do things with vsms
+* what you can do with vsmlib.
-* be awesome
+* the roadmap of the project.

+Both the library and the documentation are actively developed, check back for more!
+If you have questions, or would like to contribute, feel free to get in touch on `github <https://github.com/undertherain/vsmlib>`_.